Patient Bill of Rights

 2. Complaints/Grievances – You have the right to quick resolution of complaints or grievances.
 If you wish to file a grievance please contact any employee or call (765) 983-3000.
 You may also file a complaint with: U.S. Department of Health and Human Services, 200 Independence Avenue, SW, Room 509F, HHH Building Washington, D.C.
 20201,1-800-368-1019, 800-537-7697 (TDD).
 Complaint forms are available at http://www.hhs.gov/ocr/office/file/index.html Indiana State Department of Health, Division of Acute Care, 2 North Meridian Street, 4A, Indianapolis, IN 46204, (800) 246-8909, firstname.lastname@example.org

-3. Fair and Impartial Treatment – You have the right to receive treatment regardless of race, religion, sex, gender (transgender or non-conforming orientation), sexual orientation, ethnicity, age or handicap.
+3. Fair and Impartial Treatment — You have the right to receive treatment regardless of race, color, national origin, age, disability, and sex including discrimination based on pregnancy, gender identity, and sex stereotyping.
 You have the right to considerate and respectful care free of abuse, neglect, feeling compelled, discriminated, or retaliated against.

 4. Exercise of Rights – You have the right to have a family member or a representative of your choice and your own physician notified promptly of your admission to the hospital.